 - Wear long sleeves and pants to cover exposed skin

 - Avoid peak mosquito times (early morning and late afternoon)

 Have any questions or concerns?
 Our Buzz Check allows our trained technicians to thoroughly go through your home and yard and identify any areas that may be at risk, and work to keep your yard and family mosquito safe this season.

 Buzz Boss uses an approach called IPM (Integrated Pest Management) program.
-We examine your areas of your property that mosquitoes are growing or hiding and then turn your yard into a very unattractive environment for them.
+We examine the areas of your property where mosquitoes are growing or hiding and then turn your yard into a very unattractive environment for them.
 We use a combination of natural larvicides, natural repellents, and insecticide sprays.